Suliman623/Practical-tasks-for-a-vacancy-at-Mindbox/README.md

 # Practical Tasks for a Vacancy at Mindbox

 ## Overview
 This repository contains solutions for two practical tasks required for the application process at Mindbox.
-The tasks demonstrate development experience and the ability to handle data manipulation using PySpark.
+The tasks demonstrate creating a library in Python to calculate the area of various shapes and the ability to handle data manipulation using PySpark.

 ## Task 1: Shape Area Calculator